schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Nylon

-A flammable taper races at a anechoic chamber.
+A flammable taper races at an anechoic chamber.

 ## Immunization